JULY 2, 2026

 National outlets pivot to "true competition" framing.

-Six weeks ago every outlet had Murray locked in as Week 1.
-As of this week, NFL.com and PFR are running "true competition" headlines.
+Through the early offseason every outlet had Murray locked in as Week 1.
+By early May 2026, NFL.com and PFR are running "true competition" headlines.

 The beat-writer consensus has converged with the Monte Carlo model.
 The 50% Wk1 number wasn't wishful thinking — it was a leading indicator.
 National narrative caught up.